tmrowe/flyway-prototype/README.md

 It is important to note that the setup scripts will only run on a clean instance.
 Therefore, if you need to rerun them you will first need to delete the `./data` directory and then run `docker-compose up`.

-In order to use [Docker](https://www.docker.com/get-started) you must have it installed on your host machine.

 #### Commands
 - To start the container detached: `docker-compose up -d`